sugar-been01/FallingWords/README.md

 # fallingwords
-fallingWords is a typing game .
+fallingWords is a typing game implemented in Java and demonstrates the concepts of Parallel and Concurrent Programming.
-# How to run:
+# How to play:
-"make app" on your terminal
+1."make app" on your terminal
+#
+2.Enter <total words> <words on screen> <dictionary file> (default file used if the dictionary file not found)